Observation + Abstraction

 Register InterestCourse details

-Explore the possibilities of abstraction in this one-off webinar drawing inspiration from your direct surroundings.
+Explore the possibilities of abstraction on this three-day course drawing inspiration from your direct surroundings.
 Experiment with new ways of working from figuration to abstraction.

 Suitable for anyone who is looking to shift from purely representational expression to something more individual.
-This online webinar uses the different ‘backdrops’ around us – landscape, interior, figure or still-life – to help you find your own visual vocabulary.
+This three-day course uses the different ‘backdrops’ around us – landscape, interior, figure or still-life – to help you find your own visual vocabulary.

 What will I learn?